chikamichi/rxr/README.md

 So, use the `.full` version if you don't want to bother picking all of those libraries by yourself.

-Check the example to get started, it's a kind of a tutorial with many inline comments.
+**Check the [example](https://github.com/chikamichi/rxr/tree/master/example) to get started**, it's a kind of a tutorial with many inline comments.

 ## Local development